 The Corporation includes forward-looking information in this AIF within the meaning of applicable securities laws in Canada.
 The purpose of the forward-looking information is to provide management's expectations regarding the Corporation's future results of operations, performance, business prospects and opportunities and may not be appropriate for other purposes.
 All forward-looking information is given pursuant to the "safe harbour" provisions of applicable Canadian securities legislation.
-The words "aims", "anticipates", "believes", "budgets", "committed", "could", "estimates", "expects", "focus", "forecasts", "intends", "may", "might", "plans", "projects", "schedule", "should", "strives", "will", "would" and similar expressions are often intended to identify forward-looking information, although not all forward-looking information contains these identifying words.
+The words "aims", "believes", "can", "committed", "could", "estimates", "expected", "focus", "forecasts", "may", "might", "plans", "should", "strives", "will", "would" and similar expressions are often intended to identify forward-looking information, although not all forward-looking information contains these identifying words.
 The forward-looking information reflects management's current beliefs and is based on information currently available to the Corporation's management.

-The forward-looking information in this AIF includes, but is not limited to, statements regarding the Corporation's achievement of its strategic pillars as described in the section entitled "Toronto Hydro Corporation", anticipated capacity to be provided by Copeland Station and the expected capital expenditures required to complete Copeland Station as described in the section entitled "LDC's Electricity Distribution System", the future financial and operational effects of LDC's environmental protection requirements as described in the section entitled "Environmental Matters", market volatility on the Corporation's consolidated results of operations, performance, business prospects and opportunities as described in the section "General Development of the Business", the plans in connection with the IFRS conversion project and progress of the Rate-Regulated Accounting project as described in the section entitled "Accounting Policies", the effect of changes in energy consumption on future revenue as described in the section entitled "Electricity Consumption", the effect of changes in interest rates and discount rates on future revenue requirements and future post-retirement benefit obligations, respectively, as described in the section entitled "Market and Credit Risk", the Corporation's plans to borrow funds to repay maturing Debentures and to finance LDC's daily operations and the investment in LDC's infrastructure as described in the section entitled "Additional Debt Financing and Credit Rating", and the ability to pay any damages in connection with legal actions and claims as described in the section entitled "Legal Proceedings".
-The statements that make up the forwardlooking information are based on assumptions that include, but are not limited to, the future course of the economy and financial markets, the receipt of applicable regulatory approvals and requested rate orders, the receipt of favourable judgments, the level of interest rates and the Corporation's ability to borrow.
+The forward-looking information in this AIF includes, but is not limited to, statements regarding the Corporation's achievement of its strategic pillars as described in the section entitled "Toronto Hydro Corporation", anticipated capacity to be provided by Copeland Station and the expected capital expenditures required to complete Copeland Station as described in the section entitled "LDC's Electricity Distribution System", the future financial and operational effects of LDC's environmental protection requirements as described in the section entitled "Environmental Matters", the outcomes regarding the current rate applications as described in the sections entitled "Distribution Rates", "Rate Applications" and "Street Lighting Activities", the plans to meet CDM targets as described in the section entitled "Conservation and Demand Management", the plans in connection with the IFRS conversion project and expected effects as described in the section entitled "Accounting Policies", the effect of changes in energy consumption on future revenue as described in the sections entitled "Seasonal Effects" and "Electricity Consumption", the effect of changes in interest rates and discount rates on future revenue requirements and future post-retirement benefit obligations, respectively, as described in the section entitled "Market and Credit Risk", the Corporation's plans to borrow funds to repay maturing Debentures and to finance LDC's daily operations and the investment in LDC's infrastructure as described in the section entitled "Additional Debt Financing and Credit Rating", and the ability to pay any damages in connection with legal actions and claims as described in the section entitled "Legal Proceedings".
+The statements that make up the forward-looking information are based on assumptions that include, but are not limited to, the future course of the economy and financial markets, the receipt of applicable regulatory approvals and requested rate orders, the receipt of favourable judgments, the level of interest rates and the Corporation's ability to borrow, and the effectiveness of the future transition to IFRS by the Corporation.

 The forward-looking information is subject to risks, uncertainties and other factors that could cause actual results to differ materially from historical results or results anticipated by the forward-looking information.
-The factors which could cause results or events to differ from current expectations include, but are not limited to, market liquidity and the quality of the underlying assets and financial instruments, the timing and extent of changes in prevailing interest rates, inflation levels, legislative, judicial and regulatory developments that could affect revenues and the results of borrowing efforts.
+The factors which could cause results or events to differ from current expectations include, but are not limited to, market liquidity and the quality of the underlying assets and financial instruments, the timing and extent of changes in prevailing interest rates, inflation levels, and legislative, judicial and regulatory developments that could affect revenues and the results of borrowing efforts.